-- New housing, which contributes towards the five year housing land supply in accordance with Pendle Borough Council Local Plan and Trawden Forest Neighbourhood Plan; - Retain and re-use of part of the existing mill building; - Payment of Council tax and potentially new homes bonus; - Employment of local tradesmen and businesses during the construction and management phase;

-- Education contribution towards one secondary school place in the vicinity; and - Two affordable units within the site as required by policy LIV4.
+- New housing, which contributes towards the five year housing land supply in accordance with Pendle Borough Council Local Plan and Trawden Forest Neighbourhood Plan; - Retain and re-use of part of the existing mill building; - Payment of Council tax and potentially new homes bonus; - Employment of local tradesmen and businesses during the construction and management phase; - Education contribution towards one secondary school place in the vicinity; and - Two affordable units within the site as required by policy LIV4.

-Whilst the loss of part of the weaving shed would result in less than substantial harm to Trawden Forest Conservation Area, the public benefits listed above would not outweigh the harm to the heritage asset as there are still outstanding concerns over the lack of soft landscaping and green spaces within the site resulting in a harsh form of development in this prominent and sensitive location.
+Whilst the loss of part of the weaving shed would result in less than substantial harm to Trawden Forest Conservation Area, the public benefits listed above would not outweigh the harm to the heritage asset as there are still outstanding issues with the lack of soft landscaping and green spaces within this major housing site which would result in a harsh form of development in this prominent and sensitive location.